SUCCESS STORY

 |---|---|---|

-Average retention in tickets | 60% | More resolution without expanding the team at the same rate. |
+Average ticket retention | 60% | More resolution without expanding the team at the same rate. |

 Average CSAT | 92% | Scaling while maintaining perceived quality. |